Monday, December 24, 2007

 Of all the recurring characters that travel through the revolving door that's Neptune Van Lowe is by far my favorite and if you think about it the only one who's a formidable opponent for Keith and Veronica.
 He's as smart as they are, except he's playing dumb.
 Marino is an actor who can shift from comedy to drama at the flip of a switch and we're never quite sure whether he's serious or not, making his presence that much more intriguing.
 The latter episodes suggest that he was set up to take an even larger role in the next season, which doesn't help to soften the already painful blow of losing this series.

 In the final stretch Logan comes out of his self-induced depression and starts shows a spark we haven't seen from him since the first season.
 It's such a dramatic turnaround it makes me wonder if Thomas really did have a plan and was building him up for this the entire season.
-Wallace and Weevil who seemed to be in seclusion for much of the season come out of hiding in the final two episodes and Wallace, excitingly, has a scene in the finale more reminiscent of something out of Saw than Veronica Mars.
+Wallace and Weevil who seemed to be in seclusion for much of the season come out of hiding in the final two episodes with the former having a scene in the finale more reminiscent of Saw than Veronica Mars.